aionnetwork/aion-docs/kernel/web3-access/web3-js/web3.md

 Web3.modules
 ```

-Will return an object with the classes of all major sub modules, to be
+Will return an object with the classes of all major sub-modules, to be
 able to instantiate them manually.

 ### Returns